 What if I'm on a shared supply?

 You’ll need to apply for a new water connection to separate your clean water pipework from your neighbour’s.
-The ‘Get a quote for a water connection’ dropdown below tells you about this.

 If you’re replacing the pipework between the outside stop valve (usually in the footpath) and internal stop valve (within the building), we’ll need to reconnect you to the outside stop valve after your plumber has replaced the lead pipework.
 To arrange the reconnection, call us on 0800 316 9800 (option 1).